Behavioral Strategy Process

 • Identify Candidate Behaviors: Brainstorm a range of potential behaviors that could solve the problem.

-• Run Behavior Matching: Enumerate specific candidate behaviors that could solve the problem for the target users and contexts.
+• Run Behavior Matching: Enumerate candidate behaviors for the target users and contexts.

-• Achieve Behavior Market Fit: Validate that the selected target behaviors are ones the target audience can and will realistically perform in their natural contexts to solve the validated problem.
+• Achieve Behavior Market Fit: Validate through observation that the target audience can and will perform this behavior in realistic contexts.

 • Inputs: Validated Problem Market Fit, target user profiles, research questions.